root-project/root/tutorials/index.md

 \ingroup Tutorials
 \brief Various ROOT geometry package examples.

-\defgroup tutorial_fft Fast Fourier Transforms tutorials
-\ingroup Tutorials
-\brief Example showing the Fast Fourier Transforms interface in ROOT.

-\defgroup tutorial_fit Fit Tutorials
-\ingroup Tutorials
-\brief These tutorials illustrate the main fitting features.
-Their names are related to the aspect which is treated in the code.

 \defgroup tutorial_roofit RooFit Tutorials
 \ingroup Tutorials
 \brief These tutorials illustrate the main features of [RooFit](group__Roofitmain.html): the name of the examples and their short description help in figuring out their objective.